-As of December 31, 2020, we had cash and cash equivalents of \$92.6 million.
-We believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will be sufficient to fund our operations for at least 24 months from the filing date of the registration statement of which this prospectus is a part.
-In particular, we expect that the net proceeds from this offering will allow us to complete the development of WTX-124 through dose escalation and expansion trials as a monotherapy or in combination with an immune checkpoint inhibitor, the development of WTX-330 through dose escalation and expansion trials as a monotherapy or in combination with an immune checkpoint inhibitor and the preclinical development of WTX-613.
+As of December 31, 2021, we had cash and cash equivalents of \$157.5 million.
+We believe that our existing cash and cash equivalents will be sufficient to fund our operations through at least the second quarter of 2023.
+Our existing cash and cash equivalents will allow us to complete the development of WTX-124 through dose escalation and expansion trials as a monotherapy or in combination with an immune checkpoint inhibitor, the development of WTX-330 through dose escalation and expansion trials as a monotherapy or in combination with an immune checkpoint inhibitor and the preclinical development of WTX-613.

-The net proceeds of this offering, together with our existing cash and cash equivalents, will not be sufficient to complete development of WTX-124, WTX-330, WTX-613 or any other product candidate.
+Our cash and cash equivalents will not be sufficient to complete development of WTX-124, WTX-330, WTX-613 or any other product candidate.
 Accordingly, we will be required to obtain further funding through public or private equity offerings, debt financings, collaborations and licensing arrangements or other sources.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed, on attractive terms or at all, would have a negative effect on our financial condition and our ability to develop and commercialize our current and any future product candidates, and otherwise pursue our business strategy and we may be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.